lincolnschick/ML4MC/docs/reports/requirement-48/readme.md

 <h2>Training and Testing</h2>
 Similar to previous he survival environments, the agent was trained in a flat world, and the time was set to the middle of the night (18000 ticks).
 Mobs would appear frequently and approach the agent, creating hostile conditions.
-The key change made from previous iterations was setting the "always_attack" parameter to True.
+A key change made from previous iterations was setting the "always_attack" parameter to True.
 This allowed for the agent to more quickly acquire the aptitude to attack nearby enemies.
 Other changes in the environment layout and rewards were also tested.

 <br/>
 <br/>